Home

 Maybe computation should happen on your devices as much as possible to lower power infrastructure demand

-25th January 2026, Less than one minute to read
+25th January 2026, 1 minute to read

 Moving ‘per-user’ computation to the cloud feels like a net-negative for energy consumption.
 Is the reduction in on-device resource usage greater than the increase in data centre usage?